 4. The spine flexes as the rear legs are brought forward and the rear feet are planted slightly ahead of the front feet.

 5. The shoulders and elbows extend, pushing the front end up and the head lifts to aid in this upward thrust.

 6. The rear leg joints then extend to propel your dog forward (and up) and the tail goes down.

 7. In the air, the head lowers close to the extended front limbs to help with forward momentum (and this helps to slightly reduce drag, although aerodynamics play only a tiny role.)

-8. At the apex, your dog lowers his head and the tail (if present) goes up so the body rotates forwards and downwards.
+8. At the apex of the jump arc, your dog lowers his head, and the tail (if present) goes up so that his body rotates forwards and downwards.

 Phase 2 - Transition Phase - Your dog is airborne